 Patrons may place requests online via “Get This” or by logging into their Interlibrary Loan account.
-Requests should not be submitted on behalf of another person; patrons are responsible for items requested in their name, and are responsible for paying any costs issued by Circulation or a lending library.
+Requests should not be submitted on behalf of another person; patrons are responsible for items requested in their name, and are responsible for paying any costs issued by U-M Library or a lending library.
 Please do not loan your items to others.

 Request Processing and Loan Periods

 Processing time for Document Delivery requests can vary widely depending on the nature and availability of the item.
 Article and loan requests for locally owned materials are typically processed within 1-4 business days.
 Loan periods vary depending on the local library from which the material is borrowed.
 See more on U-M Library loan periods.